edanor/umesimd/README.md

 Draft of the UME::SIMD specification: [UME::SIMD spec](https://gainperformance.files.wordpress.com/2016/11/ume_simd-interface_v0_5.pdf)

+For quotations please refer to: [A high-performance portable abstract interface for explicit SIMD vectorization](http://dl.acm.org/citation.cfm?id=3026939)

-This piece of code was developed as part of ICE-DIP project at CERN.
+This piece of code was developed as part of ICE-DIP project at CERN:

- "ICE-DIP is a European Industrial Doctorate project funded by the European Community's 7th Framework programme Marie Curie Actions under grant PITN-GA-2012-316596".
+ >   "ICE-DIP is a European Industrial Doctorate project funded by the
+ >   European Community's 7th Framework programme Marie Curie Actions under grant
+ >   PITN-GA-2012-316596".

  All questions should be submitted using the bug tracking system: